Can we keep the current owner of the Country Club at Deer Run from closing the golf course and/or selling the property?

 Click here to read about how the school zoning will change because of capacity issues at all nearby elementary schools.

-If the golf course closes, who is responsible for its upkeep/maintenance?
+If/when the golf course closes, who is responsible for its upkeep/maintenance?

 Answer: The golf course owner remains responsible for upkeep/maintenance of the land the golf course sit upon even if it closes.